EU finance chief to announce capital market plan in 2015

 BRUSSELS The EU's new financial services chief will set out his plans for a pan-European capital market by the middle of next year, aiming to reduce companies' reliance on banks and help revive the bloc's fragile economy.

-Jonathan Hill, the European Commissioner for financial services, said on Thursday he was seeking to create an integrated market for raising money through bonds, shares and other financial instruments over the next five years and would develop a plan by next summer following a consultation of banks, lawmakers and non-governmental organizations (NGOs).
+Jonathan Hill, the European Commissioner for financial services, said on Thursday he was seeking to create an integrated capital market over the next five years and would develop a plan by next summer following a consultation of banks, lawmakers and non-governmental organisations (NGOs).

 "We still do not have a fully functioning single market for capital," Hill told a conference of EU officials and business leaders.
 "I will be bringing forward proposals to deliver a capital markets union; a project for all 28 EU Member States."